razvicosma/project/README.md

 ## Usage

-This is the Sign Up screen:

-After creating an account you can see all the apartments and choose one that you like:

-After choosing one you can make a reservation for that:

-After making the reservation you can see it in your account:
+You simply create an account and after that you are able to see the list with all the apartments.
+You choose an apartment that you like and after that you are sent to the apartment's page.
+On there you can make a reservation and see past reviews of the apartment.
+After making a reservation you can see it in your account that you can access by simply pressing the profile picture on the logged in page.
+There you see all the user information(except password) and past bookings and reviews.

 ## Further developments